diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.model/README.txt

 	* kermeta_java.ecore : a version of the model to generate java classes

 2) Generate java code using emf
-	a) create kermeta.genmodel in build/ecore using eclipse wizard by loading kermeta_java.ecore (the wizard name is EMF modeling framework/EMF models)
+	a) create kermeta_java.genmodel in build/ecore using eclipse wizard by loading kermeta_java.ecore (the wizard name is EMF modeling framework/EMF models)
-	b) set the 'Model Directory' of  kermeta.genmodel to '/fr.irisa.triskell.kermeta.model/build/java' (in Properties tab)
+	b) In the Properties tab section "Model" of kermeta_java.genmodel: set the 'Containment proxies' to 'true'
-	c) set the Kermeta package 'Base Package' to 'fr.irisa.triskell' (in Properties tab)
+		set the 'Model Directory' of  kermeta_java.genmodel to '/fr.irisa.triskell.kermeta.model/build/java'
-	d) set the Kermeta package 'Prefix' to 'Km' (in Properties tab)
+	c) In the Properties tab section "All" of kermeta_java.genmodel: set the Kermeta package 'Base Package' to 'fr.irisa.triskell' set the Kermeta package 'Prefix' to 'Km'
-	e) 'Generate model code' from  kermeta.genmodel
+	d) 'Generate Model Code', 'Generate Edit Code', 'Generate Editor Code' from  kermeta_java.genmodel

 3) Check that java source code generated in src/java compiles correctly